Good Earth Farm | ![]() |

 Green

-people have purchased them and the seeds are
+people have purchased them, and the seeds are expensive.
+But these are a

 Container

-indeterminate, which is only recommended for container growing.
-It works well
+that grows to about 15" tall, and is only recommended for container growing.
+It

-with a stake or cage and produces loads of tasty red cherries.
-We grew one on
+works well with a stake or cage and produces loads of tasty red cherries.
+We

 Cluster tomatoes